MultitudeVR/ChatCompletionsGUI/README.md

 After installation, enter your OpenAI API key and Organization ID (if applicable) in the configuration fields, and click "Save API Key".

+#### Method 2: Windows Executable

+For Windows users, download the executable file from the [GitHub release page](https://github.com/MultitudeVR/ChatCompletionsGUI/releases/tag/v1.0.0).
+Simply run the downloaded executable to launch the application.

+Note that application startup time is somewhat slow when running from the .exe (it takes like 10 seconds).

 ## Features

 - Interact with GPT-3.5-turbo and GPT-4 models
 - Easily add, edit, and delete chat messages
 - Save and load chat logs
 - Customizable system message and model selection
-- Set temperature and max response length
+- Customizable temperature and max response length
 - Windows, Mac, Linux, and Android support

 ## License